lauraskelton/notes/resume.md

      Qualcomm's mobile operating system.
    * Developed a declarative object library for C with C++ compatible v-tables, multiple facets, weak references, disjoint inheritance trees in a single heap node - in less then 500 bytes of RO arm object code.
    * Developed a tool for tracing system calls in BREW with an embedded Lua interpreter as a programmable front end.
-   * Developed tools for manipulating symbols in image files for post build customization.
+   * Developed tools for manipulating symbols in execultables for post build customization.
    * Developed a prototype and test generation tool for rapid development of BREW components.